Mr. Brown’s Christmas Tree. Charlie has grown up! And I’m hammering together a Charlie Brown Christmas tree. Plus sharing woodworking tips!

-Lugging it home we would decorate with handmade ornaments.
+Lugging the tree home, we would decorate with handmade ornaments.
 I would place my son’s school made clay tree ornament.
-The ornament was heavy, and would nearly topple the tree.
+The heavy ornament would nearly topple the tree.

 We decorated those trees with everything we could find.
-In the end. they were beautiful.
-Just like the Christmas show.
+In the end, the trees were beautiful like in the Christmas show.
 I loved those scraggly trees!

 This is an updated version of Mr. Brown’s grown up tree…junk style!

 Disclosure: This post contains affiliate links, which means that if you click on one of the product links, I’ll receive a small portion of any sales at no additional cost to you.
 I only share products I like, used and have ordered, OR products I want.

 I used a 1 by 10 board cut to 24 inches.
 Painted it creamy white and distressed it with a bit of sandpaper.

 Tip 1: I needed to find the center of the board.
 Now a board in a lumber yard that’s 10 inches is actually 9 1/4.
 I understand that wood is cut to 10 inches but shrinks to around 9 1/4 as it drys.
 So the center is 4 5/8.
 I used a combination square set to 4 5/8 and a piece of sharpened chalk to get the center.

 Extra tip: Sharpen a piece of chalk.
 I use one of those makeup sharpeners.

 How to Split Spindles